Strong women wear their pain like stilettos. No matter how much it hurts, all you see is the beauty of it.

-But nowadays, with the focus only on money—mainly the beauty of it—the selfies with the racks of cash placed up to one’s ear (money phone), the green carpet treatment on a bedroom floor, and the flashy videos of falling Benjamin Franklins—not to mention the beautiful perks—court side seats at the NBA game, backstage passes at the hottest Vegas show, and a cell phone filled with talented photographers from Miami to LA.—being an exotic dancer seems likes a painless walk-in the park; a peaceful twerk on a Sunday afternoon while the birds chirp.
+But nowadays, with the focus only on money—mainly the beauty of it—the selfies with the racks of cash placed up to one’s ear (money phone), the green carpet treatment on a bedroom floor, and the flashy videos of falling Benjamin Franklins, as well as the beautiful perks—courtside seats at the NBA game, backstage passes to the hottest hip-hop show, and a cell phone filled with talented photographers from Miami to LA.—being an exotic dancer seems likes a painless walk-in the park; a peaceful twerk on a Sunday afternoon.
 Just another stop at the trap house on the way to the grocery store.

-A few “stage dancers” will even try to convince you that working in the jungle is not tough at all—it’s easy money.
-And you’ll be a fool not to rush to the stage like it’s the California Gold Rush of 1849.
-Never mind the fact that they don’t venture off into the dark and give lap dances—but nonetheless they will gladly tell you, “The money is falling from the sky and girl you better bring a bag.”
+A few “stage dancers” will even try to convince you that working in the jungle is easy money.
+And you’ll be a fool not to rush to the main stage like it’s the California Gold Rush of 1849, not realizing that they’re partly responsible for this oversaturation given the fact that they don’t venture off into the dark and give lap dances.
+They conveniently leave that part out.
+But nonetheless, they will brag and tell you, “The money is falling from the sky and girl you better bring a bag.
+It’s everywhere.”

 All that glitters is not gold.

-In this context, the glitter is the lustful attention garnered by a sexy performance, the racy popularity from having a strip club following, and the glamour of the fast life.
+In this context, the glitter is the lustful but fleeting attention garnered by a sexy performance, the fickle popularity of having a strip club following, and the glamour of the fast life.
 The gold is a fool’s gold of false expectations, mercy tips, and unlawful patrons who only want to demean the very person they come to visit: you.

 In addition, while you’re twerking and panning for gold, there’s the mental and physical fatigue that comes from the daily grind of wearing the pain of an independent contractor.
 Without a doubt, you are on your own.

 And that’s only half of the story.
-There’s the brutal competition between dancers; the same ones that smile in your face, ask to borrow your body spray but behind your back they can’t wait to snatch up your Regulars.
+There’s the brutal competition between dancers; the same ones that smile in your face and ask to borrow your body spray, but behind your back, they can’t wait to snatch up your Regulars.